Frequently Asked Questions

 Topical estrogen (creams, gels, patches) does not increase the risk of blood clots, stroke, or gallbladder disease in the same way oral estrogen may.

-HRT reduces the risk of osteoporosis, diabetes, heart disease, and cognitive decline.
+HRT reduces the risk of osteoporosis, diabetes, heart disease, colorectal cancer, and cognitive decline.
 Estrogen plays a critical role in bone, brain, and heart health—without it, these systems decline more rapidly.

 Ultimately, the risk and benefit profile of hormone therapies differ depending on type, dose, duration of use, route of administration, timing of initiation, and whether a form of progesterone is used.
 Therefore, it is recommended that treatment is individualized to the patient using the best available evidence to maximize benefits and minimize risks.